joshua-p-williams/management-dashboard/WIP.md

 Pause for a build (dotnet build), fix any issues and ask for a review before proceeding to the next section.

----

 ## 3. Wire up all repositories and fetch and populate the data

-[ ] Implement repository methods to fetch entries by date (if not already done) [ ] Populate entry lists in each panel based on the selected date [ ] Ensure data is reactive and updates on state changes
+* [x] Implement repository methods to fetch entries by date (if not already done)
+* [x] Populate entry lists in each panel based on the selected date
+* [x] Ensure data is reactive and updates on state changes

 Pause for a build (dotnet build), fix any issues and ask for a review before proceeding to the next section.